kubermates-org/kubermates.github.io/content/releases/2025-03-28-rollback-prevent-accidental-upgrades-with-cluster-insights.md

 external_url: https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html#update-cluster-control-plane
 post_kind: release
 draft: false
+tldr: 'Update existing cluster to new Kubernetes version Considerations for Amazon EKS Auto Mode Summary Step 1: Prepare for upgrade Step 2: Review upgrade considerations Review upgrade insights Detailed considerations Step 3: Update cluster control plane Update cluster - eksctl Update cluster - AWS console Update cluster - AWS CLI Step
-tldr: Help improve this page To contribute to this user guide, choose the Edit this page on GitHub link that is located in the right pane of every page.
-When a new Kubernetes version is available in Amazon EKS, you can update your Amazon EKS cluster to the latest version.
+  4: Update cluster components Downgrade the Kubernetes version for an Amazon EKS cluster Help improve this page To contribute to this user guide, choose the Edit this page on GitHub link that is located in the right pane of every page.
+When a new Kubernetes version is available in Amazon EKS, you can update your Amazon EKS cluster to the latest version.'
+summary: "Update existing cluster to new Kubernetes version Considerations for Amazon\
+  \ EKS Auto Mode Summary Step 1: Prepare for upgrade Step 2: Review upgrade considerations\
+  \ Review upgrade insights Detailed considerations Step 3: Update cluster control\
+  \ plane Update cluster - eksctl Update cluster - AWS console Update cluster - AWS\
+  \ CLI Step 4: Update cluster components Downgrade the Kubernetes version for an\
-summary: "Help improve this page To contribute to this user guide, choose the Edit\
+  \ Amazon EKS cluster Help improve this page To contribute to this user guide, choose\
-  \ this page on GitHub link that is located in the right pane of every page.
-When\
+  \ the Edit this page on GitHub link that is located in the right pane of every page.\
-  \ a new Kubernetes version is available in Amazon EKS, you can update your Amazon\
+  \ When a new Kubernetes version is available in Amazon EKS, you can update your\
-  \ EKS cluster to the latest version.
-Once you upgrade a cluster, you canâ\x80\x99\
+  \ Amazon EKS cluster to the latest version.
+Once you upgrade a cluster, you canâ\x80\
-  t downgrade to a previous version.
+  \x99t downgrade to a previous version.
 Before you update to a new Kubernetes version,\
   \ we recommend that you review the information in Understand the Kubernetes version\
   \ lifecycle on EKS and the update steps in this topic.
 New Kubernetes versions sometimes\
   \ introduce significant changes.
 Therefore, we recommend that you test the behavior\